FranxYao/Deep-Generative-Models-for-Natural-Language-Processing/README.md

 # Deep-Generative-Models-for-Natural-Language-Processing
-DGMs 4 NLP, Deep Generative Models for Natural Language Processing, resources, conference mapping and paper list
+DGMs 4 NLP, Deep Generative Models for Natural Language Processing, resources, conference mapping and paper list.

+This list is continuously under construction.
+Some of the papers are not very well organized.
+I will improve it.
+Please do send me push requests or issues if you have any suggestions (and I'm looking for collaborators!).

 Yao Fu, Columbia University, yao.fu@columbia.edu